findy-network/findy-network.github.io/content/en/blog/replace-indy/index.md

 Naturally, Indy SDK is not the only solution for SSI/DID.
 Actually, many of us who are working DID field are moving from Indy SDK to something other.
-When Aries project and its goals were published.
-Most of us thought that replacing solutions would come faster.
+When Aries project and its goals were published, most of us thought that replacing solutions would come faster.
 Unfortunately, that didn't happen, and there are many reasons for that.
 Building software has many internal 'ecosystems' mainly directed by programming language.
 For instance, it's